Faculty and Staff Directory

 Bio

-Russell is a professional historian and published author with over 25 years of teaching experience.
-He hails from New York City and spent most of his childhood growing up in rural north-central Pennsylvania.
-Russell graduated from Colgate University with a bachelor’s degree in history, German and Japanese studies - magna cum laude.
-He earned his master’s degree from Middlebury College in German studies and his PhD in modern German history from Pennsylvania State University with additional academic work at the Humboldt University in Berlin, fellowships at Erfurt University, Germany, the USC Shoah Foundation in LA, and the US Holocaust Museum’s Center for Advanced Holocaust Studies in Washington, DC.
-Professionally, he continues to co-facilitate the Emotions Studies Network that he founded within the German Studies Association and publish his research on emotions and politics in modern German history, including a recently co-authored book, Feelings Materialized: Emotions, Bodies, and Things in Germany, 1500-1950
+Russell Spinney is a historian and published author with more than 30 years of teaching experience.
+A graduate of Colgate University (magna cum laude) with a bachelor’s degree in history, German, and Japanese studies, he went on to earn a master’s degree in German studies from Middlebury College and a PhD in modern German history from Pennsylvania State University.
+He has also studied and held fellowships at Humboldt University in Berlin, Erfurt University, the USC Shoah Foundation, and the U.S. Holocaust Memorial Museum’s Center for Advanced Holocaust Studies.
+Russell co-founded and continues to co-facilitate the Emotions Studies Network within the German Studies Association and recently co-authored Feelings Materialized: Emotions, Bodies, and Things in Germany, 1500–1950.

 • Photo of Trinity Sudweeks Seely